 Ahoy-hoy fellow travelers!
 Rome, without a doubt, is one of the most photogenic cities int he world.
 From the ancient architecture to the world-class art, to the legendary food, there’s no shortage of insta-worthy spots.
 If you’re planning a trip to the Eternal City and want to make sure you hit all the best spots for pics, I’ve got you.
 In this blog post, I’m sharing my top picks for the best, most famous photo spots in Rome.
-Pack your bags, book your ticket and get your cameras ready!
+Check our our complete packing guide for Italy and pack your bags, book your ticket and get your cameras ready!

 No trip to Rome is complete without a visit to the Colosseum.
 One of the most recognizable landmarks in the world, the Colosseum is a feast for the eyes and the curiosity.
 Whether you’re walking past and snapping shots outside or you’re taking a tour of the interior, the Colosseum is not to be missed.
 Cross the Plaza Del Colloseo and enter the Parco del Colle Oppi for some of the best views of the Colloseum.